jtnimoy/grandcentralstation/README.md

 grandcentralstation
 ===================

-static file server for google app engine that serves from of google cloud storage, bypassing the "Make Public" checkbox feature
+static file server for google app engine that serves from of google cloud storage, bypassing the "Make Public" checkbox feature.
+Already supports dynamic image resizing (server side thumbnail generation)

 ##Name Meaning
 GrandCentralStation is a backronym on the initials of Google Cloud Storage.